 Both of them are good resources for project owners.
 Not all project[s] need developers but there are project[s] that should not be handled by implementers.”

 The power of an informed choice

-Much like Tom and Julien, I think it’s important to consider the differences between the types of developers, if only to empower clients to make an informed choice over which type of service they actually require.
+Much like Tom and Julien, I think it’s important to consider the differences between the types of developers, if only to empower clients to make an informed choice over which type of content management service they actually require.

 The importance of making an informed decision becomes starker the more significant the job in hand.
 If a retail client required an e-commerce solution to manage millions of pounds in revenue, which is connected to their customer relationship manager (CRM) and powers their entire company, in most cases it would be more suitable for them to use a developer to spearhead the project.

-That’s not to say that implementors wouldn’t be able to successfully do the job, it’s about how the project is tackled, and a solution is found.
+That’s not to say that implementors wouldn’t be able to successfully complete the job.
+It’s about how the project is tackled, and a solution is found.
 As a general rule-of-thumb; the more complex the job, the more complex the solution.

 Similarly, if an independent retailer needed an online presence to support their offline retail business, it would be entirely reasonable for an implementer to take on the project with minimal risk of the system collapsing under the structures put in place.

 Communication is key

-At the end of the day, clients know what matters to them the most and Developers vs Implementers know their limitations, so clarity in conversation is key.
+In the long run, clients know what matters to them the most and Developers vs Implementers know their limitations, so clarity in conversation is key.

 If a developers/implementer is unable to carry out the work asked for, they should be upfront with the client, but in-turn that requires a client to be clear about their expectations on a project.